AlexChaloner/Transformer-Model-Summaries/index.md

 * Organised lists of model size cost
 * Performance of models vs costs

-This can be seen as a complement with [Papers with Code](https://paperswithcode.com/); we set our gaze specifically on Transformer-based models and methods, and delve deep into their ablation findings and performance-cost ratios.
+This complements [Papers with Code](https://paperswithcode.com/); we set our gaze specifically on Transformer-based models and methods, and delve deep into their ablation findings and performance-cost ratios.

 ## Transformer Models